olablit2/geoBoccaccio/README.md

 ## Merge the various csv

-All the csv in the folder are merged into a total one
+All the csv in the folder are merged into a total one.
+Alphabetically ordered

 ```
 mlr --csv --rs lf --csv sort -f date,code *.csv > total/final.csv